The best travel routers can keep you in touch no matter where you are in the world.

 Best Wireless Travel Routers

 The HooToo wireless travel router at a wee nine ounces can convert a network that is wired to one that is wireless.
 Once set-up for connecting to available wifi, it’s easy to link multiple devices.

 The travel wifi router can also work as a network-attached storage if you plug in a flash drive or other external storage.
-What also makes the HooToo router one of the best portable wifi routers is its ability to power your devices while you’re on the road with its massive 10,400mAh bank of power.
+What also makes the HooToo router one of the best portable wifi routers is its ability to power your devices while you’re on the road with its massive 10,400mAh power bank.

 Be prepared to read and re-read the instructions–they’re a little unclear and probably weren’t written in English originally.
 Supports 2.4 GHz Radio Frequency and has USB-A, micro USB and ethernet port.
 Weighs 9-ounces.